darrenjw/blog/min-ppl/src/main/tut/DraftPost.md

 meanVar(modEmp map (_._1.toDouble)) // count
 meanVar(modEmp map (_._2)) // tau
 ```
 I've included this mainly as an example of inference for a discrete-valued parameter.
 There are people out there who will tell you that discrete parameters are bad/evil/impossible.
-But they are lying to you - not everything interesting is a smooth manifold - discrete parameters are cool!
+This isn't true - discrete parameters are cool!

 ### Linear model